anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Type a Request to Alexa (Type in **anything** you would otherwise say to Alexa)
 - Pass commands from Indigo, directly to alexa_remote_control
     - change the volume
+    - pause
+    - play
-    - pause, play, repeat
+    - repeat
     - connect/disconnect from BlueTooth
     - etc.

 ## Additional Indigo Plugin Installlation Instructions

-After successfully configuring alexa_remote_control, which you can test by issuing any of the available commands from the MacOS command line, there are only a few additional steps.
+After successfully configuring **alexa_remote_control**, which you can test by issuing any of the available commands from the MacOS command line, there are only a few additional steps.

 - Place the alexa_remote_control.sh file you downloaded and modified as part of the instructions found here [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control), or a copy of it, and the alexa_remote_control.py file included in this reposisitory in the Python3-Includes folder.

-The full is path '/Library/Application Support/Perceptive Automation/Python3-includes'
+The full path is **'/Library/Application Support/Perceptive Automation/Python3-includes'**

 - In Indigo, under Plugins -> Reload Libraries and Attachments
 - In Indigo, under Plugins -> Voice Monkey -> Reload

-In the Indigo log, the plugin "should" now indicate the alexa_remote_control module was imported.
+In the Indigo log, the plugin "should" now indicate the **alexa_remote_control** module was imported.

-    Starting plugin "Voice Monkey 2022.1.0" (pid 25946) Voice Monkey                    alexa_remote_control was imported
+    Starting plugin "Voice Monkey 2022.1.0" (pid 25946) Voice Monkey                    **alexa_remote_control was imported**
     Started plugin "Voice Monkey 2022.1.0"
     Voice Monkey                    There are no pending Yes/No Questions